Web3DConsortium/X3D-Edit/README.distribution.md

 ## How To Do It

-The easiest way to use X3D-Edit is to install NetBeans and then the X3D-Edit plugin.
+The easiest way to use X3D-Edit is to install [NetBeans](https://netbeans.apache.org/), then select _NetBeans > Tools > Plugins_, and then select the X3D-Edit plugin.

-For full details on updates, please see our [Installation video (22:56)](https://www.youtube.com/watch?v=ThToh2YLZeY) [<img align='right' width='400' src="https://www.web3d.org/x3d/tools/X3D-Edit/images/X3D-EditHowToInstallVideoWelcome800x398.png"/>](https://www.youtube.com/watch?v=ThToh2YLZeY)
+For full details on updates, please see our video [Installation video (22:56)](https://www.youtube.com/watch?v=ThToh2YLZeY) [<img align='right' width='400' src="https://www.web3d.org/x3d/tools/X3D-Edit/images/X3D-EditHowToInstallVideoWelcome800x398.png"/>](https://www.youtube.com/watch?v=ThToh2YLZeY)